Point processes with event time uncertainty: Background

-Our proposed model to be introduced in Section \ref{sec:model-with-graph} is more expressive than those previously considered in the literature (see, e.g., \cite{reinhart2018review}), including the spatial-temporal factorized model $k(t', t, u', u) = k_1 (t', t)k_2(u',u)$.
+The model to be introduced in Section \ref{sec:model-with-graph} is more expressive than those previously considered in the literature (see, e.g., \cite{reinhart2018review}), including the spatial-temporal factorized model $k(t', t, u', u) = k_1 (t', t)k_2(u',u)$.
 As a result, our model can represent more complex spatial-temporal influence patterns of point processes on graphs.